-Research shows that about 25-30% of Dutch secondary schools do give some attention to homosexuality6.
+Research show that about 25-30% of Dutch secondary schools do give some attention to homosexuality7 (Kersten, 1994; Onderwijsinspectie.
 About half of this is done by teachers themselves, often by showing a video.
 In the other half of the cases, local gay and lesbian peer-educators are invited to do a panel session of 50 or 90 minutes.
 The respondent just quoted already referred to such a session in a ambiguous way.
 Our respondents reer more often to such sessions, in most cases in a negative way.